rasyidkaromi/RevitAPI/README.md

 ##### -- Recommended but unessential --
 [Revit 2018.2 SDK](https://www.autodesk.com/developer-network/platform-technologies/revit "Very Helpful :)") - (Software Development Kit) Is very helpful for debugging the Revit Database and understanding the elements and how their parameters operate.

 [ReSharper](https://www.jetbrains.com/student/ "Free for students") - Free for students and can be downloaded here.
+Visual studio extension.

 ## Setup Macros